 targetId: ${exampleAwsOrganizationsOrganizationalUnit.id}

-The targetId references an OU ID from an OrganizationalUnit resource.
-Policies attached to an OU apply to all accounts within that OU and any nested OUs, cascading down the hierarchy.
+The targetId references an organizational unit ID.
+Policies attached to an OU apply to all accounts within that OU and any nested OUs.
+This enables department-level or environment-level policy enforcement without managing individual account attachments.

 Beyond these examples

-These snippets focus on specific attachment scopes: account, root, and OU-level attachment.
+These snippets focus on specific attachment scopes: account, root, and OU-level attachments.
 They’re intentionally minimal rather than complete policy governance solutions.

-The examples reference pre-existing infrastructure such as Organizations policies (Service Control Policies, Tag Policies, etc.) and organization structure (root, OUs, member accounts).
-They focus on attaching policies rather than creating them.
+The examples reference pre-existing infrastructure such as AWS Organizations policies (Service Control Policies, Tag Policies, etc.) and organization structure (accounts, OUs, root).
+They focus on creating attachments rather than defining policy content or organization structure.

 To keep things focused, common attachment patterns are omitted, including: